RobertsBatars/ai-node-builder/node_creation_guide.md

 - Your node's `execute` method must be `async def`.
 - Import `MessageType` from `core.definitions`.
 - Call `await self.send_message_to_client(message_type, data_dict)`.
 - The `data_dict` is a standard Python dictionary containing whatever information you want to send.
+For `DISPLAY` messages, it must follow the specific structure outlined above.
 - The client is responsible for deciding how to display or handle these messages.

 ---